cesbo/help/en/alta/interface/index.md

+---
+description: 'Web Interface allows to access and manage Alta directly with your web browser'
+---

 # Web interface

-Alta settings are accessible through web interface
+Web Interface allows to access and manage Alta directly with your web browser

 ## Login

-Web interface available at [alta.cesbo.com](https://alta.cesbo.com){target="_blank"}.
-After clicking on the link, you will have access to the authorization panel
+Access the Alta web interface at [https://alta.cesbo.com](https://alta.cesbo.com){target="_blank"}.
+After clicking on the link, you will be taken to the login page where you can enter your credentials to gain access to the service.

 ![Login](login.png){width="552"}